InachisLabs/uart-finder/README.md

 ## Install

-With a Trinket M0 and CircuitPython already installed on it, copy the contents of 'firmware' in its root directory.
+With a Trinket M0 and CircuitPython already installed on it, copy the contents of 'firmware' to the Trinket's root directory

 ## Instructions